Community Ratings

 How is the community score calculated?

-We analyze public Reddit threads and YouTube reviews about each platform using AI sentiment analysis.
+We analyze public Reddit threads, YouTube reviews, and Google Play ratings about each platform using AI sentiment analysis.
 The community score (1-5) is a weighted average across five aspects: Character Quality, Pricing & Value, Image/Media Generation, Privacy & Safety, and Customer Support.
 Aspects with more data are weighted more heavily.

 How often are community ratings updated?

 Community ratings are refreshed monthly.
-Our automated pipeline collects new Reddit discussions and YouTube reviews on the 1st of each month, then re-analyzes sentiment for all platforms.
+Our automated pipeline collects new Reddit discussions, YouTube reviews, and Google Play ratings on the 1st of each month, then re-analyzes sentiment for all platforms.

 Why do community scores differ from editor scores?

 Our editor scores are based on controlled, structured testing over 7+ days.
-Community scores reflect the lived experience of hundreds of users across Reddit and YouTube, including issues that may not surface in short testing periods (billing disputes, long-term memory degradation, customer support wait times).
+Community scores reflect the lived experience of hundreds of users across Reddit, YouTube, and Google Play, including issues that may not surface in short testing periods (billing disputes, long-term memory degradation, customer support wait times).
 Both perspectives are valuable.

 What sources do you analyze?